All Episodes

 This is why they always camouflage and mask themselves in campaigns.

-In fact, they're doing that less and less now a little bolder with with Obama, but even Obama, Limbaugh theorem, even Obama acts like he's not really attached to his own administration of government because he doesn't want what's happening to be attached to him because it's all bad.
+In fact, they're doing that less and less now, again, a little bolder with Obama, but even Obama, Limbaugh Theorem, even Obama acts like he's not really attached to his own administration or government because he doesn't want what's happening to be attached to him because it's all bad.

 We haven't talked about that yet, but let's do.